TeamUbersmith/plugins-docs/docs/DEVELOPMENT.md

 }
 ```

-Datasources also require a few methods to be implemented in order to return relevant information.
+Datasources require a few methods to be implemented in order to return relevant information.

 The `get_supported_resources` method specifies what [resources](#resource_types) the datasource uses and the units of measure.
 In this case we have a resource for ticket time with the units `minutes` and `hours`.
 ```php